Prox-C/Liebestraum/README.md

 <details>
 <summary>More</summary>
   As someone with zero experience let alone interest in game development, this project was a personal challenge.
-Luckily I found this awesome tutorial by Ryi Snow which this project is based on.
+Luckily, I found this awesome tutorial by RyiSnow which this project is based on.
 </details>

 ## Core Technologies